 J.D.
 Course 462 (cross-listed) | 1 credit hours

 The course examines the role the European Court of Justice plays in the functioning of the EU Single Market and in the shaping of European private law.
 It focuses on the way in which the court has interpreted the EU Treaty in order to ensure effectiveness of EU law, and analyzes some of the landmark cases in that area.
 The course also shows how the court has dealt with the interpretation of directives, particularly in the field of consumer protection, and what impact this case law has on national law making.

 WEEK ONE COURSE.
-This seminar will meet for one week only, on the following days: Monday, January 6, 2014, through Friday, January 10, 2014, 9:00 a.m. - 12:20 p.m.
+This seminar will meet for one week only, on the following days: Monday, January 9, 2017, through Thursday, January 12, 2017, 9:00 a.m. - 12:20 p.m.
 The course will have a take-home exam that must be completed during the week of Friday, January 20th through Friday, January 27th, 2017.
-This course is mandatory pass/fail and will count toward the 7 credit pass/fail limit for J.D. students.
-Note: Attendance at all class sessions is mandatory and all enrolled students must attend the first class in order to remain enrolled.
-Students on the wait list must attend the first class in order to be admitted off the wait list.
-Enrolled students will have until Monday, January 6, 2014, 5:00 p.m. to drop this course.
+This course is mandatory pass/fail and will not count toward the 7 credit pass/fail limit for J.D. students.